AGRINFO AGRINFO logo

 Why?

-The MRLs for triclopyr were reviewed following assessments by the European Food Safety Authority (EFSA 2022, 2024), which confirmed that data gaps identified in earlier evaluations were resolved for apples, pears, and peaches, allowing the existing MRLs to be maintained.
-For other crops where data were still missing, including citrus fruits, apricots, and rice, the EU proposed to adjust the MRLs either to alternative safe levels proposed by EFSA, or to the product-specific limits of detection.
+The MRLs for triclopyr were reviewed following assessments by the European Food Safety Authority (EFSA 2022, 2024), which concluded that data for citrus fruits were still missing.
+The EU proposed to adjust the MRLs either to alternative safe levels proposed by EFSA, or to the product-specific limits of determination.

 Timeline